 Flying had entered my blood at age 13 and little did I realize that it would become my career path exiting high school.
 And during that time playing instruments, composing music, drawing and painting was my go-to sanctuary.
 It of course still is.
 The creative itch bubbled over and at age 43 my desire to dive head first into the arts was overwhelming.
 For the last several years it was all I could think about.
 During what seemed like endless hours crossing countries and borders my mind raced, it longed for the day of busy hands, not as a hobby but to fully engulf myself into the arts full time.
 I retired from a wonderful career at Netjets to embark on this new adventure.

 Enter full time artist.
 As a Metal Sculptor I have a tenacious desire to create one of a kind sculptures.
 I am a very motivated artist with a deep seeded ambition to continually challenge myself through evolving works.
 The final result should be art that moves you like the movement in the works themselves.

 my hands | my soul | my mind

 For metal art sculptures I find that fluid lines and almost limitless perspective really entice the eye to investigate, much like the curious environment that we occupy.
 Even if the work is linear, an appropriately applied patina or even applying additional metal can introduce motion that otherwise would leave the piece stagnant.
 Sculptures are often active but remain balanced and resolve themselves like a well composed song.
 I love to work with the various ferrous and non-ferrous metals like copper, steel, aluminum, and bronze.
-Occasionally combining these elements together alongside concrete and wood really give them life.
+Occasionally combining these elements together alongside concrete, stone and wood really give them life.
 A variety of heat or chemical processes helps me transform the work into something special.